TCU “Green” News:

 - Dining.
 When disposable food-service items are needed, TCU dining services is using SpudWare, cutlery made from 80-percent potato starch and 20-percent soy oil that biodegrades in just 180 days, and Ecotainers, chlorine-free cups with an inner lining made of corn instead of petroleum that can be easily composted.
 In the main dining hall no disposable items will be used.
 A few campus locations offer fair trade coffee.
 The University eliminated the use of food trays in all dining services in Fall ‘08.

 - Paper trail.
 TCU recycles approximately 75 percent of the paper waste generated in academic and administrative facilities.
 Recycled materials are placed in specially identified containers for transport to a local recycling facility.
 The remaining 25 percent of paper waste comes from residential areas where recycling has not been effective due to contamination of paper products.
 Specially marked containers are used at athletic events to collect recyclable cans and plastic bottles.
 The practice reduces clean-up time after events and keeps material out of the landfill.

 - Going Paperless.
-A number of offices and processes at TCU are now paperless, including financial services, financial aid, human resources, the registration process and room sign-ups in residential services.
+A number of offices and processes at TCU are now paperless, including financial services, financial aid, human resources, the registration process and room sign-ups in housing & residence life.
 Instead of making copies, professors post class assignments and other handouts online.